lokal-profil/pywikibot-sdc/README.md

 *   `"New"`: Only upload the data if there is no prior data for any of the claims to be added.
 I.e. drop all data if any of the proposed Pids or caption languages are already present.
-*   `"Squeeze"`: Only upload those parts of the data for which there are no prior claims.
+*   `"Add"`: Only upload those parts of the data for which there are no prior claims.
 I.e. drop any statements where the Pid or caption language is already present.
 *   `"Blind"` (not generally recommended): Upload the data without regards to